Synthetixio/data/README.md

 The services are all managed using [docker compose](https://docs.docker.com/compose/).
 Review the `docker-compose.yml` file to view the services that will run on startup.
 Some of these services require configuration through environment variables, which should be copied and populated in a `.env` file.
 In the root directory use these to configure your environment:

-- `NETWORK_X_RPC`: The RPC endpoint for the network you are indexing.
+- `NETWORK_X_RPC`: The RPC endpoint for a specified network.
 Replace `X` with the network id (ex.
 1 for Ethereum mainnet, 10 for Optimism mainnet).
 - `PG_PASSWORD`: The password for the admin user of the Postgres database.
 - `READONLY_PASSWORD`: The password for a configured read-only user, used for dashboards.
 Change this password and run `make reset-pw` to update the user's password.
 - `DB_PORT`: The port that will be used to expose the Postgres database.
 If left blank, the database will only be exposed to the docker network.
 - `DASHBOARD_PORT`: The port used to expose the streamlit dashboards.
 - `LEGACY_DB_LOCATION`: The location of a legacy SQLite database.
 This database is used in Optimism Mainnet dashboards summarizing activity on the legacy perps V2 contracts.

-Ensure that you also configure the environment variable for each of the indexers (ex. `./indexers/base-mainnet/.env`)

 ### Start Indexers